California Background Check: 2023 Guide (New Law), Free Search

 Background checks in California are performed for a variety of reasons.
 Other than just personal record screenings, a criminal or credit history report may be completed for the following:

-Agencies and businesses also vary on the type of background screening conducted.
-The standard is a level 2 background check which includes fingerprint verification, but some businesses require a level 3 background check that can include employment and education verification in addition to criminal and credit history.
-Level 1 background checks reveal the least amount of information, and are most often used in personal criminal record checks.
+Agencies and businesses differ in the type of background screening they conduct.
+While the standard is a level 2 background check, which includes fingerprint verification, some businesses require a level 3 background check that can include employment and education verification, in addition to criminal and credit history.
+Level 1 background checks reveal the least amount of information and are most often used in personal criminal record checks.

 Conducting an official/professional background check on an employee candidate or potential renter requires certain laws and regulations be followed to make sure the search is in compliance and can be legally applied to the decision making process.